MCT-master/mct-master.github.io/_posts/2020-11-17-how-to-save-the-world.md

 ## Chaos Ensues

 What would an alien attack be without shrieking humans?
 For this sound effect, we used samples of actual shrieking humans that Iggy (the Samplemaster) sent along, including one of Barney from The Simpsons, episode 142 (we suspect).
-To create the aural illusion of people running about in blind, abject terror, we implemented Azimuth Rotation in Reaper (using Ambix and IEM plugins) to make the voices move around.
+To create the aural illusion of people running about in blind, abject terror, we implemented collective rotation (using the master azimuth feature of the IEM multiencoder) to make the voices move around.
 To further increase tension, we increased the volume and proximity of the alien presence to create a more oppressive effect.

-## Enter: Our Savior (Not Jesus . . .
+## Enter: Our Savior (Not Jesus...
 OR IS HE??)

 For the hero guy, I made a simple mono recording in a specially designed acoustic chamber (my bedroom) of a suitable family-friendly song appropriate to the project.
 We then created the sonic effect of our hero-musician traveling through the soundscape through the use of source-panning automation, EQ and volume.
 Everywhere our hero goes, the music-intolerant aliens lose control of their spacecraft, crash and explode, much like the composition professors at my old alma mater when I approached them with a piece of tonal music written purely for the pleasure of 'note-based' music.